-A very essential and growing healthcare service, post-acute services have become a necessity for hospitals and hospitalists.
+A very essential and growing healthcare service, post-acute services have become a necessity for long term acute care hospital and hospitalists.
 These services mainly include long-term stays, inpatient rehabilitation services, and skilled nursing expertise.

-We, at Optimum Care, provide highly specialized post-acute services as we know that patients will need care even after they have completed their treatment period.
+We, at Optimum Care, provide highly specialized post-acute services as our long term acute care facility know that patients will need care even after they have completed their treatment period.
 For that, we strive every day to provide the best services possible in order to fulfill the needs and requirements of our patients that are given the highest level of priority.

 When patients are discharged from inpatient care, they are often sent to a post-acute care setting where they receive the required transitional attention.
 This may include changing the dressing, physical therapy, oxygen administration, and medication management.